 Guides, technical articles and industry insights for Australian construction professionals.

 Vietnam has emerged as a leading supplier of structural and fabricated steel for international markets, including Australia.
-With modern manufacturing facilities, competitive pricing and growing expertise in international quality standards, Vietnamese steel manufacturers offer a compelling alternative to traditional domestic supply chains.
+With modern manufacturing facilities, competitive pricing and growing expertise in international quality standards, Asian steel manufacturers offer a compelling alternative to traditional domestic supply chains.
 This guide covers what Australian builders, contractors and developers need to know about sourcing steel from Vietnam.

 Understanding Australian steel standards is essential for anyone involved in specifying, procuring or using structural steel in construction and infrastructure projects.
 This guide explains the key standards that govern structural steel in Australia — what they cover, why they matter, and how they apply to internationally sourced steel.